Nishanth-2024/my-learning-routine/README.md

 ## Confession

-- I have started similar projects n number of times and avandoned due to `Procrastination`.
+- I have started similar projects n number of times and abandoned due to `Procrastination`.
 I wish this would not end up in the same dumpster